 Faurecia’s vision and strategy for CO2 Neutrality

-Environmental challenges, including climate change, pose an ever greater risk to humanity and to the health of our planet.
+Environmental challenges, including climate change, pose an ever greater risk to Humanity and to the health of our planet.
 We are all experiencing the disruptive impact of global warming, and this will become more extreme if we do not act today.

-This is our company’s longest-running strategic objective, and will touch on all aspects of our operations and business.
+This is our company’s longest-running strategic objective, and it will touch on all aspects of our operations and business.
 Through this program, we want to both reduce our environmental impact and create long-term value across our entire supply chain.

 Our plan is ambitious but realistic.
 To achieve it, we have mobilized all the resources of Faurecia, together with our ecosystem of partners and the entire value chain, in particular our suppliers and our customers.
 We want to be a leader in this transformation, we want our industry to change.
 We will collectively act for that, today and every day.

 In 2020, our CO2 footprint went to 7.8 M tons within the area controlled by the Group.
 Purchased goods and services, upstream and downstream transportation, and purchase of electricity constituted the majority of our controlled emissions.
 Steel and plastics on their own represent 50% of our CO2 emissions.

 In 2025 we will be CO2 neutral in our internal emissions: this includes direct emissions from our controlled facilities, and indirect emissions from energy procured.
 These are known as scopes 1 and 2 respectively.